na-na-hi/renget/archive/alichat.md

 - Change username to Vesper
 - Click "Impersonate" or create your own first message.
 In this case, I created my first message, then pressed enter.
 ![image](https://user-images.githubusercontent.com/86847834/234211927-cdcc29e7-552f-4aeb-8196-324af3c2a0c8.png)
-- I want the AI to continue, so I press the quill button (I do **not** want the AI to add a `/n` as that would ruin the continuation.)
+- I want the AI to continue, so I press the quill button (or Regenerate, swipe, or generate on an empty prompt)
 ![image](https://user-images.githubusercontent.com/86847834/234212976-f9b64e1a-b17d-451f-a61e-32ad3ffaa910.png)
 - I don't like this response, since it didn't continue from where Balor left off, so I:
 	- Delete the message
-	- Click the quill button (Regenerate, swipe, and generate will add a `/n` so the only option is to delete the message first and then click the quill button)
+	- Click the quill button
 - I didn't like any of the regenerations, so I updated it to the following:
 ![image](https://user-images.githubusercontent.com/86847834/234217003-37c6ac2b-43cb-457b-b3a0-24e84695e10c.png)
 - Click the quill to continue after "Firstly,"